sarphiv/sprinkle/README.md

   -h -? --help       Show full help text.
   -a --all           Kill all jobs
 ```

-# 📖 Frequently asked questions
-## My single conda environment is a mess, I do not want to export it.
-Then you need to make a new conda environment with `conda create -n new_environment_name`,
-install the necessary packages to make it work with your project, and then follow the original instructions.
-For the record, it is recommended to make an environment for each DTU course and/or project instead of a single environment.

-An alternative is to manually write the `environment.yml` file (cleanest option).
-You can use [sprinkle's environment file](https://github.com/sarphiv/sprinkle/blob/main/environment.yml) for inspiration.

-Whatever you do, test your code with your new environment on your computer first.
-It is much easier to find and fix issues there than on DTU's HPC cluster.

-## How do I transfer my project to DTU's HPC cluster?
-1. On your own computer, navigate a throough a terminal to the directory **CONTAINING** your project directory.
-0. Run `scp -r project_directory_on_your_computer s123456@student.dtu.dk@transfer.gbar.dtu.dk:where_you_want_it_on_DTU_HPC`
-0. Wait for the upload to finish

-## Where are my script's output, log, and errors?
-In a hidden folder called `.sprinkle` in your project directory.

-## How do I enable developer mode for sprinkle?
-Add a file called `DEVELOPER-MODE` to `~/sprinkle/tmp/`.
-The next call to sprinkle will switch branches and recreate the environment.
-Remove the file to leave developer mode upon the next call to sprinkle.

 # 🧑‍⚖️ Disclaimer
 This project is a personal project and therefore not affiliated with DTU.